morawi/odyssey/README.md

 ### Now, **let's get serious**

-### A: GeoNode-Project Installation without Docker
+### A: GeoNode-Project Installation without Docker (the hard way, if you are as lazy as we are, skip all A and go to section B)

 This installation method does not use Docker and is suitable for development.
 The installation instructions are based on the [official GeoNode documentation](https://docs.geonode.org/en/3.3.x/devel/installation/index.html#install-geonode-project-directly-from-scratch).
 **NOTE** We never used this installation as it did not work perfectly, and we relied on the one built from docker shown later.
 We're keeping it for the record.